 There are two classes under this role:

-- Unlimited – the builder can perform any and manage any type of commercial building worker
+Unlimited – the builder can perform any and manage any type of commercial building work

 To get the certification, you’ll need the specified educational qualifications, work experience, and practical experience.